graphile/crystal/utils/website/graphile-config/preset.md

 ## Preset composition

-Library authors create Graphile Config presets that allow consumers to easily use the library with default or recommended settings.
+Library authors can create Graphile Config presets that allow consumers to easily use the library with default or recommended settings.
 The `extends` property in a preset allows library consumers to extend one or more presets with their own configuration values or plugins.
 Extending presets resolves values according to